mengelhard/mmci_applied_ds/ds_glossary.md

 - **Artificial Intelligence:** An interdiscplinary field focused on development of *thinking* machines that process information and make decisions
 - **Deep Learning:** The branch of machine learning concerned with development of *deep* neural networks (i.e. containing many hidden layers)
 - **Machine Learning:** A subfield of artificial intelligence that incorporates elements of statistics, computer science, and other disciplines to develop systems that learn parameters of a statistical model from data to make predictions or decisions
-- **Supervised Learning:** The branch of machine learning that focuses on learning a function that maps inputs to outputs based on example input-output pairs- Training (training similar to learning): Model training in machine language is the process of feeding an ML algorithm with data to help identify and learn good values for all attributes involved.
+- **Supervised Learning:** The branch of machine learning that focuses on learning a function that maps inputs to outputs based on example input-output pairs

 ### Other Relevant Terms